App-vNext/Polly/docs/strategies/timeout.md

 So, what is the purpose of the `OnTimeout` in case of static timeout settings?

 The `OnTimeout` can be useful when you define a resilience pipeline which consists of multiple strategies.
-Like you have a timeout as the inner and a retry as the outer strategy.
-If the retry is defined to trigger for `TimeoutRejectedException` that means the `Execute{Async}` may or may not throw that exception depending on future attempts.
-So, if you want to get notified about the fact that a timeout has occurred your have to provide a delegate to the `OnTimeout` property.
+For example you have a timeout as the inner, and a retry as the outer strategy.
+If the retry is defined to handle for `TimeoutRejectedException`, that means the `Execute{Async}` may or may not throw that exception depending on future attempts.
+So, if you want to get notification about the fact that a timeout has occurred, you have to provide a delegate to the `OnTimeout` property.

 ## Defaults